omegalabsinc/omegalabs-anytoany-trainer/README.md

 2. Log into Huggingface: `huggingface-cli login`.
 Make sure your account has access to Llama-3-8B on HF, you can get access [here](https://huggingface.co/meta-llama/Meta-Llama-3-8B)
 3. Download the base model and datasets: `make download-everything`
 4. Start training! `make finetune-x1` on a single GPU instance, or `make finetune-xN` where N is the number of GPUs e.g. `make finetune-x8` to train on a machine with 8 GPUs

+## Requirements
+- GPU with 24+ GB VRAM, ideally 30+
+- CPU with at least 40 GB RAM